Rhodes College Vision

 Goal 1: Increase the six-year graduation rate to 85%.

 The six-year graduation rate represents students who enrolled as first-time, full-time students six years earlier and completed their undergraduate degrees within 150% of the traditional 4-year time frame.
-Rhodes six-year graduation rates in 10% higher than our ACS peers and the Class of 2018 met the achievement goal of 85% for the first time.
+Rhodes six-year graduation rates in 7% higher than our ACS peers and the Class of 2021 and 2022 met the achievement goal of 85%.
 Although the six-year graduation rate is a federal reporting standard, nearly all Rhodes undergraduate students complete their program in four years.

 Achievement Goal: 85%